From the northern tip of

 After 1 km you can turn inland to the traditional village of Padadita.
 The villagers do farming, keep cattle, and the women are weaving.
 After another kilometre you will reach Kambera beach.

-In Manangamihi a barely discernible path leads inland.
-After about 9 km and 450 meters ascent, you reach the abandoned village Hamaparengu.
+Between Hambapraing and Manangamihi or from Prailiang barely recognizable paths go inland.
+Through these you reach the abandoned hamlet of Hamaparengu.
 You can see the surrounding wall, megalithic tombs, a cannon and a giant boiler.
-It is difficult to find a local guide for this exhausting way.
+It is difficult to find a local guide for these exhausting ways.

 Another inland road leads from Londalima Beach with a 5 km steep climb to the traditional part of the village of Kuta in the mountains.
 From there you have a beautiful view of the beaches at the coast and to Waingapu.
 Paths go through the inland and terminate at the road Waingapu Waikabubak.